 If you are instructed to return the component or optional device, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

-Install the simple-swap drive backplate
+Install a hot-swap drive

-Use this information to install the drive backplate.
+Use this information to install a hot-swap drive.